vparizot/vparizot.github.io/_pages/lab5.md

 #### Smoothing the Speed

 When I printed my speed, I noticed that there was a lot of small fluctuation.
-After some evaluation of the encoder signals with the oscilloscope, I saw that the motors encoder signals had small variations in duty cycle and distance, that when scaled to get the speed would be exacerbated.
+After some evaluation of the encoder signals with the oscilloscope, I saw that the motors' encoder signals had small variations in duty cycle and distance, that when scaled to get the speed would be exacerbated.
 As a result I implemented a sliding window, that calculated the average of the last 10 delCount variables to smooth the out speed.
 This caused a significant improvement in the readability of the output speed, with minimal impact on accuracy.

 ### Hardware Design
 The encoders used for this lab operate at a 5V logic level.
 I used PA6 and PA8 as these pins a 5V tolerant, as listed in Tables 13-14 in the [STM32L432KC Datasheet](https://hmc-e155.github.io/assets/doc/ds11451-stm32l432kc.pdf).